apache/iceberg/docs/spark-writes.md

 ### Schema Merge

 While inserting or updating Iceberg is capable of resolving schema mismatch at runtime.
-If configured accordingly Iceberg will perform an automatic schema evolution as following:
+If configured Iceberg will perform an automatic schema evolution as follows:

 * A new column is present in the source but not in the target table.
 The new column is added to the target table.
 Column values are set to `NULL` in all the rows already present in the table